scottbecker/delve_tx_public/README.md

 ###Miniprep
 More powerful miniprep than built in transcriptic version.
 Ability to set incubation time.
 Ability to 8x concentrate DNA (slow growht).
 Ability to induce high copy number in BAC.
 ###GelPurify
 Gel Purify a well with dna inside (e.g. after a PCR product).
+Includes concentration and purity measurement.
 Well must have a dna_length property (used for determining which band to extract).

 ## Running protocols from the command line (requires unix)